awsdocs/aws-systems-manager-user-guide/doc_source/integration-vss.md

 1. You verify and configure Systems Manager prerequisites\.

-1. You enter parameters for the AWSEC2\-CreateVssSnapshot SSM document and execute this document by using Run Command\.
+1. You enter parameters for the AWSEC2\-CreateVssSnapshot SSM document and run this document by using Run Command\.
 You can't create a VSS\-enabled EBS snapshot for a specific volume\.
 You can, however, specify a parameter to exclude the boot volume from the backup process\.

 1. The VSS agent on your instance coordinates all ongoing I/O operations for running applications\.